Browse State and Local Tax

 Why It Matters

 Property tax matters because taxpayers often blur together very different kinds of taxes.
 A tax on property ownership is not the same thing as federal income tax, and it is not the same thing as Sales Tax.
+Once those categories are separated, the rest of the tax discussion becomes much easier to follow.

 Where It Appears in a Real Tax Workflow